Three Customer Frustrations About Your Retail Store

 So they left there empty-handed and went to Best Buy.
 "The salesman was very good and seemed knowledgeable - but the hardest thing was finding one to help me," Matt recounted.

 He continued, "After several minutes of waiting in front of the big screens and eavesdropping on conversations with customers lucky enough to have a blue shirt with them, I grabbed a guy, 'Do you have time?'
-He answered, 'No not really, but I'll be back, I promise.'
+He answered, 'No, not really, but I'll be back, I promise.'
 He seemed sincere, but that didn’t help me.

 Frustrated, I finally approached the main counter, 'Look, I'm on borrowed time.
 I’ve got two small kids that are about to melt down.
-I'm looking for a 50" TV.
+I'm looking for a 50-inch TV.
 I want to bring it home today - can you help me?'"

 That seemed to do the trick.
 Within a few minutes, Matt had a young associate dedicated to helping him get what he requested.